Table of Contents

 The Home Appraisal – The Second Sale

-The appraisal industry has undergone a lot of scrutiny since the housing bust of recent years.
+The home appraisal industry has undergone a lot of scrutiny since the housing bust of 2008.
 Some of the blame for the mortgage crisis fell on a handful of appraisers who colluded with some mortgage companies by “puffing up” values in appraisals.
-There were a very small number of guilty parties, compared to the immensity of the crisis, but enough to cause a legislative reaction.
+There were a small number of guilty parties, compared to the immensity of the crisis, but enough to cause a legislative reaction.

 In May 2009, the Home Valuation Code of Conduct (HVCC) was adopted.
 The HVCC document was created jointly by members of Freddie Mac, the Federal Housing Finance Agency (FHFA), and the New York State Attorney General.
 One of the results has been the creation of a third party group, Appraisal Management Company (AMC), through which the lender must select the appraiser.
 The intent was that the lender and the appraiser never have communication and therefore, opportunity for collusion.

 The other results have been a mixed bag:

 - The cost of an appraisal has risen, to fund the third-party AMCs.

 - The appraiser makes less, again, to pay for the AMC

 - The appraiser is drawn from a pool of appraisers, often the one charging the lowest fee.

 - The appraiser is sometimes the least knowledgeable about the area, because of a mandated number in the pool.